WilliamCSA04/hardermode-plugin/README.md

 goal is actually create the *midgame* aspect that minecraft, in my opinion, lacks.

+## Gameplay

+Some gameplay aspects changed:

+- Players can take damage 50% faster after take damage.

 ## Mobs

-First, lets start with the main enemies of the game.
 Every mob categorized as [monster](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/Monster.html) will spawn with more health and more base
 damage: